Top of the page

 If you aren't pregnant, you can stay in the room with your child during the test.
 You will wear an apron that protects your body from X-rays.

-A CT scan of the head can help find the cause of headaches or look for fractures or bleeding after a head injury.
+A CT scan of the head can help find the cause of headaches or look for tumours or fractures or bleeding after a head injury.